saifrehman066/FixKar-Application/README.md

+# FixKar - Community Fixing App

+FixKar is a social media inspired application designed for community by community so that users can come and report issues like potholes, broken streetlights, etc.

+# Features

+1. Login and Signup with user authentication,
+2. Social media-like feed with posts showing current issues,
+3. Funding and commenting options,
+4. Dashboard showing statistics,
+5. Map tab showing all reported issues around you

-# Description
+# Team Members

-The idea for FixKar came from frustrations of daily hinderances like potholes, garbage dumps, etc. We set off on a venture to create a social media inspired application where users can log in and report issues they face in their community and have those issues get funded and resolved.
+1. Saif-ur-Rehman
+2. Fatima Khan
+3. M. Fahad Ramzan

 # Run and deploy FixKar